coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-1-1-deploy-rails-6-to-ec2.md

 sudo adduser trackerr-user
 ```

 You'll be given some prompts.
 First is for a new UNIX password.
 This will be the user's password.
-Make it good, and I'd recommend using a password manager (Like KeePass2) to store it (or even generate it for you)
+Make it good, and I'd recommend using a password manager (Like [KeePass2](https://keepass.info/help/base/firststeps.html)) to generate and store it for you.

-Confirm the password, and I leave the info prompts blank.
+Confirm the password.
+You can leave the next prompts blank if you like, or fill in the information asked of you.
+I'm leaving them blank.

 Next we'll need to use `usermod` command to add them to the sudo group

 ```
 # EC2
-sudo usermod -aG sudo trackerr-user
+ubuntu$ sudo usermod -aG sudo trackerr-user
 ```

 Test it out to make sure this works as expected.
 Use `su` to switch to the new user.

 ```
 # EC2
-su - trackerr-user
+ubuntu$ su - trackerr-user
 ```

 Now test that you can run sudo commands with something innocuous like

 ```
-# EC2 - as trackerr-user
+# EC2
-sudo apt-get update
+trackerr-user$ sudo apt-get update
 ```

 You'll be prompted for that password again, enter it, and you should be good to go.